kennyxcao/mvp/_PRESS-RELEASE.md

  -->

 ## Heading ##
+  > Rate My Beer
   > Name the product in a way the reader (i.e. your target customers) will understand.

 ## Sub-Heading ##
+  > All the beer lover who wants to keep track of the beer they've drank and how they like it.
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

 ## Summary ##